For many older adults, driving or even riding in a car can be challenging.

-These little silicone rectangles are worth their weight in gold.
+These little silicone rectangles are worth their weight in gold for many senior citizens.

 As I mentioned in the last section, I used to make myself crazy buckling and unbuckling my parents into their seat belts because they had such a hard time doing it on their own.

 They often couldn’t find the seat belt fastener in the first place.
 Even if they had the buckle in their hands, they often couldn’t turn to see it, so they tried to latch the belt by feel.

 This problem is solved with a seat belt buckle holder.
 The senior doesn’t have to fish around trying to find the buckle because the holder keeps it upright and easily accessible.

 Some buckle holders are made of plastic, which can damage cloth upholstery.
 I like the silicone BuckleUp types made by Wididi because they are soft and flexible and won’t harm fabric.

 To install, just slip the holder over the seat belt latch.
 It’s a tight fit, but they do have a little “give” so they work with most seat belts.